elisaado/somtoday.js/README.md

 # SOMtoday.js
-The SOMtoday JavaScript library used for Debyl.
+A JavaScript library for the SOMtoday REST API.

+The library currently does not support permissions.